.SWP File Extension

 What is an SWP file?

-Swap file created by the Vi text editor or one of its variants such as Vim (Vi iMproved) and gVim; stores the recovery version of a file that is being edited in the program; also serves as a lock file so that no other Vi editing session can concurrently write to the file.
+An SWP file is a swap file created by the Vi text editor or one of its variants, such as Vim (Vi iMproved) and gVim.
+It stores the recovery version of a file being edited in the program.
+SWP files also serve as lock files, so no other Vi editing session can concurrently write to the currently-open file.

-SWP files are created immediately when a Vi text editing session is started, and they are saved to the same directory as their original file.
+SWP files are created immediately when a Vi text editing session is started.
+They are saved to the same directory as their original file.
 For example, a text file with the name example.txt would have a swap file named .example.txt.swp.

-If a Vi session terminates due to a program kill or crash, the SWP file still remains.
-This allows users to recover the data using the "(R)ecover" option when opening the original file.
-However, if you do not need to recover data, you can manually delete the SWP file so that the warning message stops appearing.
+If a Vi session terminates due to a program kill or crash, the SWP file remains.
+This allows users to recover the data using the (R)ecover option when opening the original file.
+However, if you do not need to recover data, you can manually delete the SWP file so the warning message stops appearing.

 Swap file used by the virtual memory component of an operating system; contains data that has been swapped from memory to the hard disk; helps increase the amount of available memory to a computer; also helps make accessing commonly used data more efficient.

 SWP files may be pre-allocated to a section of a hard disk during an operating system installation, or they may be created on-demand.
 For pre-allocation, the operating system can increase the amount of virtual memory by the size of the swap file.